-- Place another old cloth rag on top of the sandwiched leaves.
+- Place another rag on top of the sandwiched leaves.

-- Heat the iron to high, but NO STEAM.
+- Heat the iron to high.
+Do not use steam.

-- Slowly run the iron back and forth over the cloth... rag.
-Don't press too hard to begin with, or the leaves will shift.
-Once the paper has begun to seal, use the full weight of the iron and hold it for about 4-5 seconds on each spot.
+- Slowly run the iron back and forth over the rag.
+Don't press too hard, or the leaves will shift.
+Once the wax paper has begun to seal, use the full weight of the iron and hold it for about 5 seconds on each part of the paper.

-- Allow the paper to cool, then cut out individual leaves.
-Leave a small margin around the leaves so the waxed paper stays sealed.
+- Allow the wax paper to cool.
+Then, cut out the individual leaves.
+Leave a small margin around the leaves, so the wax paper stays sealed.